vircadia/vircadia-docs-sphinx/docs/source/host/run-domain-docker.rst

 Update Your Container to the Latest Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also update your container when a new version is released by changing the version number in the .env file.
+You can update your container when a new version is released by changing the version number in the .env file.

 **See Also**

-+ :doc:`Host Your Domain`
++ :doc:`Host Your Domain<host-your-domain>`
-+ :doc:`Set Up Your Domain`
++ :doc:`Set Up Your Domain<your-domain>`